Human Chain (band)

-Human Chain is a British jazz quartet led by composer and keyboard virtuoso Django Bates.
-The band has been Bates’s main musical outlet since 1990 and has performed on most of his albums.
+Human Chain are a British jazz quartet led by composer and keyboard virtuoso Django Bates.
+The band have been Bates's main musical outlet since 1990 and have performed on most of his albums.

-Human Chain has toured in Europe, North America, South America, Japan, China, and India and has also worked in the classical orchestral world for concerts in the UK, Finland, Germany, and Greece (classical music collaborators have included Joanna MacGregor, Britten Sinfonia, London Sinfonietta, and the Duisberger Philharmonic).
-The band has also sometimes been involved in theatre work.
+Human Chain have toured in Europe, North America, South America, Japan, China, and India and have also worked in the classical orchestral world for concerts in the UK, Finland, Germany, and Greece (classical music collaborators have included Joanna MacGregor, Britten Sinfonia, London Sinfonietta, and the Duisberger Philharmonic).
+The band have also sometimes been involved in theatre work.

 History

 Origins

 In 1981, three years into the start of his career, Bates began creating a band called Humans.
 He would continue with the band in parallel to his larger scale work with the big band Loose Tubes, and both bands would share personnel.

 By 1983, the band name had morphed into Human Chain, a tribute to the number of musicians who had passed through the band.
 At this point the list of past members was drummer Dave Trigwell, trumpeter John Eacott, saxophonist Mark Lockheart, double bassists Mick Hutton and Steve Berry, flute player Eddie Parker and guitarist John Parricelli).
 Bates has also commented "I also liked the political implications of the name 'Human Chain': these were the Thatcher years and all kinds of people were forming human chains in order to demonstrate peacefully."